EvanQuan/hover-wars/README.md

 - It is more rewarding to hit another player than a bot

 Points gained for getting the first kill of the round (first blood) **150**
-- Incentivizes aggressive play at the start of the round.
+- Incentivize aggressive play at the start of the round.

 Points gained for getting revenge **100**
 - This gives an incentive to players to seek revenge other other players